Chart Color Schemes

 Income levels align closely with national averages, indicating typical economic conditions for Australian communities according to AreaSearch analysis

-The suburb of West Beach has a median taxpayer income of $54,139 and an average income of $70,158 based on the latest postcode level ATO data aggregated by AreaSearch for the financial year 2023.
-This is slightly above the national average, contrasting with Greater Adelaide's median income of $54,808 and average income of $66,852.
-By September 2025, current estimates suggest the median income would be approximately $58,903 and the average income around $76,332, considering an 8.8% growth in wages since financial year 2023.
-According to the 2021 Census figures, West Beach ranks at the 66th percentile for personal income ($896 weekly) and the 49th percentile for household income.
-The income distribution shows that 28.2% of residents (1,584 people) fall within the $1,500 - $2,999 bracket, reflecting a pattern seen in the region where 31.8% occupy this range.
-After housing costs, 86.2% of income remains for other expenses.
-The area's SEIFA income ranking places it in the 7th decile.
+The suburb of West Beach had a median taxpayer income of $54,139 and an average income of $70,158 in the latest postcode level ATO data aggregated by AreaSearch for the financial year 2023.
+This is slightly above the national average, contrasting with Greater Adelaide's median income of $54,808 and average income of $66,852 during the same period.
+Based on Wage Price Index growth of 10.17% since the financial year 2023, current estimates would be approximately $59,645 (median) and $77,293 (average) as of March 2026.
+According to the 2021 Census figures, personal income ranks at the 66th percentile ($896 weekly), while household income sits at the 49th percentile.
+Looking at income distribution, the $1,500 - 2,999 bracket dominates with 28.2% of residents (1,551 people).
+After housing costs, 86.2% of income remains for other expenses and the area's SEIFA income ranking places it in the 7th decile.

 Frequently Asked Questions - Income